Unlocking Infinite Potential in People to

 To Achieve “Boundless Creativity and Social Contribution”

-- 1. We believe the health of our employees is an important management resource and will strive to foster an organizational culture that puts safety and health first.
+- 1. We believe the health of our employees is an important management resource and will strive to foster a corporate culture that puts safety and mental and physical health first.

 - 2. We will strive to create positive and lively workplaces where employees can work energetically, and develop our personnel.

-- 3. To help improve the health of employees and their families, we try to raise health awareness for disease prevention.
+- 3. To help improve the health of employees and their families, we will raise health awareness for disease prevention.

 Promotion System

 Toyoda Gosei holds quarterly meetings of its Health and Happiness Promotion Council, a subbranch of the company’s Central Safety and Health Committee.*9 The Council aims not only for good health in work, but also happiness.
-With the Safety & Health Promotion Division acting as executive office, industrial physicians and the company’s Human Resources Division, health insurance union, and labor union come together to discuss management for health and well-being.
+With the Safety & Health Promotion Division acting as executive office, industrial physicians and the company’s Human Resources Division, health insurance union, and labor union come together to discuss health management and well-being activities for the well-being of workers.
 These discussions and decisions are also shared with the safety and health committee of each workplace.

 - *9 The Headquarters Chief responsible for the Safety & Health Promotion Division serves as chairperson, while the president of Toyoda Gosei, the labor union chairperson, plant managers of all plants in Japan, and the presidents of all subsidiaries in Japan are committee members